Castile-Leon: the widest variety of countryside

 Arribes del Duero

-Picos de Europa National Park.
-Valdeón Valley
+Landscape in the Picos de Europa National Park.
+Valdeón valley

 A place to escape from the hustle and bustle, to enjoy unique landscapes and to do sports.
 You are sure to enjoy a holiday like this.
 Come and make your wish come true in Castile-La Mancha, a large region you will love in the northern part of inland Spain.
 Travel through valleys, forests, mountains, lakes and canyons in one of Europe’s most naturally diverse areas.
 Treat yourself to some unforgettable views.

 If you are looking for a wide variety of natural landscapes, then we can guarantee that Castile-León will not disappoint.
 Would you like to know why?
 Here you will find more than 40 protected nature areas including eight Nature Reserves and eight Biosphere Reserves.
 Furthermore, these include the Castile-León side of the Picos de Europa National Park, where you can see some of Spain’s finest Atlantic forest.

 Castile-León is also synonymous with adrenaline and fun.
 Its mountainous landscapes, trails and rivers are the ideal setting for sports in the pure, fresh air.
 Horse riding routes, hiking and kayaking are just a few of the options.
 Looking for something more daring?
 Then try climbing, caving or quad biking.
 Furthermore, you don’t have to worry about anything as there are visitor centres and specialist companies in each area to provide everything you need.